darkwater4213/ch-iii/debate/s2/wk5/affirmative/3-plan.md

 ### Mandate

-Any and all public CCTV (closed-circuit) monitoring systems shall be owned privately and regulated to ensure that no data ever "leaves the building" without a warrant.
+Any and all public CCTV (closed-circuit) monitoring systems shall be owned privately and well-regulated to ensure that no data ever "leaves the building" without a warrant.

 ### Agency